Endeca

 Endeca was a software company headquartered in Cambridge, Massachusetts, that sold eCommerce search, customer experience management, enterprise search and business intelligence applications.

-Endeca was founded in 1999 as Optigrab and was a privately held company, backed by venture capital investment from Bessemer, DN Capital, Ampersand, GGV, In-Q-Tel, Intel, SAP and Venrock.
+Endeca was founded in 1999 as Optigrab.
+It was a privately held company, backed by venture capital investment from Bessemer, DN Capital founders Steve Schlenker and Nenad Marovac, Ampersand, GGV, In-Q-Tel, Intel, SAP and Venrock.

 On October 18, 2011, Oracle Corporation announced its acquisition of Endeca for $1.075B.